RocketChat/Rocket.Chat/.changeset/proud-waves-bathe.md

 "@rocket.chat/model-typings": minor
 ---

-Fixed Engagement Dashboard's "Channels" tab not loading when there are many rooms in the workspace
+Improved Engagement Dashboard's "Channels" tab performance by not returning rooms that had no activity in the analyzed period